The best first solid foods for your baby

 This was my list:

-Even looking at it now I can tell you that at almost 2, my baby still cannot eat celery, she only just started to eat raw peppers, finds sweet potato and any dried fruits too sweet and mozzarella tasteless.
+Even looking at the list now, I can tell you that at almost 2, my baby still cannot eat celery, she only just started to eat raw peppers, finds sweet potato and any dried fruits too sweet and mozzarella tasteless.
 She loved olives (not on the list), preferred the standard broccoli to the tender stem one, and we never even tried the sushi balls, although I still think it is a genius idea.
 We tried so much more than is on the list, and I would definitely add mango and pineapple, tomatoes in any form as they are favourite above all, plums, cheddar, strawberries, oranges, prawns and so much more.
 There is no end to this really, the more they try early, the better.

 Use this list as an inspiration, add your own ideas and make sure you revisit it every now and then to make sure you haven't forgotten anything.
 The list is only for the very beginning and soon your baby will get better at picking up foods like peas or sweetcorn, and will be able to join in with full family meals.